nanotech/swift-haskell-tutorial/README.md

 instead of at link time.
 Also note that the framework linking to symbols in the executable (and depending on the generated headers), and the executable linking to the framework, creates a circular dependency.
-When initially building the project, you will need to build the components in this order:
+When building the project clean, you will need to build the components in this order:

 - `stack build` to generate the Haskell FFI export headers.